How To Build a Content Plan for your Website

 Hey!
 I?ve got some good news and some bad news?

 The bad news is that getting your website live was the easy part.
-InMotion Hosting makes sure of that!
+Ynet Interactive makes sure of that!
 The hard part is still to come?now you need to develop content for your site that will attract, engage and convert visitors into prospects and ultimately customers.

 The good news is that there is a tried and true framework for developing a content plan to ensure that your site can attract qualified visitors and will engage those most likely to become customers.

 In this post I?ll share this framework to help you evaluate your business and customers, and develop a strategic content plan to help you meet the needs of your target market, and in turn your own business objectives.